Grieverheart/grieverheart.github.io/posts/in-search-for-creativity.md

 <img src="/files/notebook.jpg" width="448px" style="display:block; padding:1em 0;"/>

 My partner played an important role in my search for creativity.
-She is a very creative person, and she helped me become more open minded.
+She is naturally a very creative person, and she helped me become more open minded.
 An important lesson I've learned from her is that you really have to pay attention to the world around you, otherwise you'll miss a lot of interesting things.
 It's not enough to just look, you have to watch.
+She also gave me the notebook you see above as a gift!

 # My first game